kweronek/m3rts-on-aws/README.md

 - Click on the orange button `Launch instance`
 - Step 1: Select the 64-bit x86 build of `Ubuntu Server 20.04 LTS (HVM)`
 - Step 2: Select the instance type `m4.xlarge` and click on `Next: Configure Instance Detail`
-- Step 3: Do not change the defauls and click on `Next: Add Storage`
+- Step 3: Do not change the defaults and click on `Next: Add Storage`
 - Step 4: Change the `Size (GiB)` from 10 to 20 GB and click on `Next: Add Tags`
 - Step 5: Click on `Add Tag` and Fill in `Name`in the Key field and a name of your new instances in the Value field and click on `Next: Configure Security Group`
 - Step 6: Configure firewall to allow inbound traffic to the ports we want to use